Qualifications regulators in Northern Ireland, England and Wales consult on changes to rulesFriday 02 Aug 2019

 The consultation responds to feedback gathered through a number of reviews recently undertaken, including Qualifications Wales’ review of its Standard Conditions of Recognition and Ofqual’s call for evidence on the availability of fee information.

-A key change proposed by all three regulators relates to the Conditions about fee information awarding bodies must provide to purchasers.
-We believe it is important that the prices charged for qualifications represent value for money, are transparent to all users, publicly accessible and clear to the purchasers of those qualifications, such as schools or colleges.
+A key change proposed by all three regulators relates to the Conditions governing the qualification fee information awarding organisations must provide to purchasers.
+The regulators believe it is important that the prices charged for qualifications represent value for money, are transparent to all users, publicly accessible and clear to the purchasers of those qualifications, such as schools or colleges.
+They propose changes to strengthen their rules in this area.

-Other proposals in the consultation include revisions to the wording of Conditions about the role of the Responsible Officer, as well as making requirements around notifications about a Change of Control clearer.
-We are also proposing revisions to Conditions about Recognition of Prior Learning and issuing results.
+Other proposals in the consultation include revisions to a range of Conditions, including those governing the role of the Responsible Officer, recognition of prior learning and issuing results.

-The majority of the proposed changes are designed to improve the clarity and structure of our rules, make definitions easier to access and bring them up to date, without changing the expectations placed on awarding bodies.
+The majority of the proposed changes are designed to improve the clarity and structure of their rules, make definitions easier to access and bring them up to date, for example in respect of data protection law, without changing the expectations placed on the organisations regulated.

 The consultation includes a small number of proposals for revisions to the Conditions of just one or two regulators.
 These have been kept to a minimum and in most cases occur where policy or legislative contexts mean alignment is not possible or does not apply.